-A limitation with feeds created using “Google Alerts” is that the feed won’t include all results.
+A big limitation with feeds created using the “Google Alerts” approach is that you’ve limited control over the feed and it won’t include search results from all over the web.
 In fact, the first time you create a feed, it is likely to be empty and results would be added as Google discovers and indexes new content for that search query.

 There’s an alternate method for creating RSS feeds for Google Search results and, though the initial setup takes few extra steps, you’ve enough options to fine tune the search query and have more meaniningful search results in the feed.
 You can even have RSS feeds for Google Images.

 - Go to Google Custom Search and create a new search engine.
 If you would like to search the entire web, just like Google search, put *.com as the site to search, edit your CSE and under Sites to Search section, select the option that says “Search the entire web but emphasize included sites.”

 - Make a note of the Google CSE id which will be something like xxxx:yyy – click the Search Engine ID button under Details to know your CSE ID.